Stas293/Musical-instruments-store-SpringBoot/README.md

 12. You can add roles after you have registered a user with your MySQL command line
 13. Enjoy!

+You can also use the docker-compose file to run the project.

 ## How to contribute

 1. Fork the project